Most recently updated on May 16, 2023

 For starters, the city is an airline hub with Hartsfield-Jackson Atlanta International being the world’s busiest airport in terms of daily passenger flights.
 Delta Airlines, the world’s second largest airline company, has its headquarters here.

-The city is also home to the Centers for the Disease Control and Prevention (CDC).
+Atlanta is also home to the Centers for the Disease Control and Prevention (CDC).

 Atlanta has also worked hard to build up the film industry here.
 As mentioned when we crossed the state line, Georgia offers generous tax credits to moviemakers.
 The television series “Atlanta” starring Donald Glover is one of the more high-profile shows based here.